Early Interventions to Support Trajectories for healthy lifE in India:

 The EINSTEIN Study

-The HeLTI research hypothesis is that integrated interventions administered pre-conceptionally and at appropriate points across the life-course (pregnancy, infancy and childhood) will reduce childhood adiposity, improve cardiovascular and metabolic health, and improve child neurodevelopmental outcomes.
-The EINSTEIN study is a community-based, cluster randomized intervention with three arms (pre-conception, pregnancy and control) set in rural Mysore, South India, with individual villages forming the basis for the cluster.
-Women of reproductive age will receive a longitudinal multi-faceted intervention delivered by community health workers comprising of: a) multiple micronutrients; b) a group parenting program to address maternal depression and improve child development; c) hygiene and infection prevention measures; d) reduction of environmental pollution exposure.
-Interventions will be underpinned by a lifestyle behavior change strategy.
+The HeLTI research hypothesis is that integrated interventions administered pre-conceptionally and at appropriate points across the life-course (pregnancy, infancy and early childhood) will reduce childhood adiposity, improve cardiovascular and metabolic health, and improve child neurodevelopmental outcomes.
+The EINSTEIN study recruits women of reproductive age and offers a longitudinal multi-faceted intervention delivered by community health workers comprising of: a) multiple micronutrients; b) a group parenting program to address maternal depression and improve child development; c) hygiene and infection prevention measures; and d) reduction of environmental pollution exposure.
+Interventions are underpinned by a lifestyle behavior change strategy.

 The primary outcome is adiposity in children at 5 years of age measured by fat mass index.
 Other key outcomes at 5 years include: overweight and obesity, glucose metabolism, blood pressure, and infant/child neurodevelopmental outcomes.
 In addition, the study will track a host of intermediate and process outcomes, as well as the efficacy, cost-effectiveness, and acceptability of the intervention package, compared with standard care.
 The study will also report on the relative costs and benefits of commencing the intervention in early pregnancy compared with the preconception period.